MicrosoftDocs/xamarin-docs/docs/graphics-games/cocossharp/math.md

 ms.date: 03/27/2017
 ---

-# 2D Math with CocosSharp
+# 2D math with CocosSharp

 _This guide covers 2D mathematics for game development.
 It uses CocosSharp to show how to perform common game development tasks and explains the math behind these tasks._